smileboywtu/python-startup/static/demo/rs232-protocol.md

 # Content

 + RS232 Introduction
-+ Package A Sensor Data
++ Pack A Sensor Data
 + Get A Package From RS232 Buffer
-+ Get A Correct Data From A Package
++ Unpack A Package
 + Send A Kind Of Data To Specific Processer

 # RS232 Brief Introduction